Articles in Featuring Felines are written by

 Los Angeles, California

 Part of UCLA, the University of California, Los Angeles, and housing one of the most important collections of 17th- and 18th-century English literature in the world, this library could be the record-holder for library cats — in late 2010 there were five plus an occasional visitor.
-The library is situated in its own grounds and is surrounded by a brick wall, so is well suited to being the cats' home.
+The library is situated in its own grounds surrounded by a brick wall, so is well suited to being the cats' home.
 Until recently there were two others: Clarissa, who died of old age in November 2009, and Hannah, who died in December 2010.
 Both are buried in the grounds next to Mr Clark's Boston terrier [I wonder what the dog would have thought of that! — Ed.].
-As the principal 'greeter', Hannah (top two images), a friendly cat named after eighteenth-century playwright, novelist and poet Hannah More, will be much missed — see the memorial post at the library's blog.
+As the principal 'greeter', Hannah (top two images), a friendly cat named after eighteenth-century playwright, novelist and poet Hannah More, will be much missed — see the memorial post at the library's blog (link below).
 She was the only really domesticated cat in the group, the others being semi-feral, and she was that rare beast, a female red tabby.
 Hannah was known for interrupting conferences and concerts alike if she felt she wasn't getting enough attention, and would force her way into the library at times if she wanted to visit the staff.

 Molly is Hannah's daughter, but is shyer; she's named after the character Moll Flanders.
 Then there is Belinda, mother of Sophia (after a character in Tom Jones), and Mr B, who always likes to stay close to his mother.
 Belinda, now probably around 15 years old, was also Clarissa's mother.
-The fifth cat is Jett, who is jet-black, and then there is occasional visitor Shandy.
+The fifth cat is Jett, who's jet-black, and then there is occasional visitor Shandy.
 He might become more permanent now that there are 'vacancies' following the loss of Hannah and Clarissa.

 More . . .
-Libraries A-G | Libraries H-O
+Libraries A–G | Libraries H–N

 See more feline library staff in